linode/terraform-provider-linode/website/docs/d/stackscripts.html.md

 Provides information about Linode StackScripts that match a set of filters.

+**NOTICE:** Due to the large number of public StackScripts, this data source may time out if `is_public` is not filtered on.

 ## Example Usage

 The following example shows how one might use this data source to access information about a Linode StackScript.